 St. Bartholomew School was designated a National Blue Ribbon School in 2011.

-Non-public schools are recognized as “Exemplary High Performing” if their student achievement in English and mathematics is among the highest in the country (top 15%), measured by state assessments or nationally normed tests.
+Given by the U.S. Department of Education, the National Blue Ribbon Schools Award recognizes non-public schools as “Exemplary High Performing” if their student achievement in English and mathematics ranks among top 15% in the country, as measured by state assessments or nationally normed tests.

-The Cognia accreditation process is recognized for its ability to effectively drive student performance, ensure mission effectiveness, and promote continuous improvement.
-This approach to continuous school improvement confirms quality assurance in the systematic review of Archdiocese educational programs.
-Annually, our Archdiocesan schools collect and analyze data, set goals, plan, implement, and evaluate their school improvement efforts.
-This ongoing continuous review and evaluation of activities leads to authentic school improvement.
+The Cognia accreditation process effectively drives student performance, ensures mission effectiveness, and promotes continuous improvement.
+Annually, Archdiocesan schools collect and analyze data, set goals, and undertake school improvement efforts.
+This ongoing review process leads to authentic school improvement.

-The Cognia accreditation process surpasses state standards in that a group of educators, school administrators and superintendents from around the nation spend four days evaluating the Archdiocese of Washington Catholic schools and our school improvement efforts.
+The Cognia accreditation process surpasses state standards in that a group of educators, school administrators and superintendents from around the nation spends four days evaluating the Archdiocese of Washington Catholic schools and their school improvement efforts.
 The review includes interviews with all stakeholders.
-As part of the accreditation process, the Archdiocese must report to Cognia its progress in addressing our team’s Improvement Priorities within two years and participate in a comprehensive review every five years.
+As part of the accreditation process, the Archdiocese must report to Cognia its progress in Improvement Priorities within two years and participate in a comprehensive review every five years.